-Did you ever wonder How to Sew Blanket Binding on a Baby Blanket?
+Did you ever wonder How to Sew Blanket Binding on a Flannel Baby Blanket?

 Well, I have the answer!
-Today’s tutorial is not just How to Sew Blanket Binding on a Baby Blanket but also how to make my very favorite kind of diy flannel receiving blanket.
+Today's tutorial is not just How to Sew Blanket Binding on a Flannel Baby Blanket Tutorial but also how to make my very favorite kind of diy flannel receiving blanket.

 Flannel is awesome.
 It doesn't wrinkle as much as regular quilting cotton, it is super soft, a natural fiber, and just awesome.
 Oh yeah, I said that before.
 And adding Satin Blanket Binding to a baby blanket makes it super awesome!
 And super chic.
 So win-win.
 Plus all your friends will be super impressed that you made your sew your own baby blanket.

 Did I mention that my almost 4 year old still carries around her baby blanket?
 Yes, it's because of the satin edge.
 There is something so soothing about satin to both babies and toddlers. *Edit - my daughter is now 7 years old and is STILL carrying around this blanket!!!!
 Plus I love the pop of color it adds!

 You can also make a matching bib and burp cloth set with my pattern that any new mama would love to have!

 So here's how to sew blanket binding to a baby blanket, a super easy tutorial: